bernhardpg/vtol-system-identification/README.md

 # VTOL UAV System Identification

+**If you use any of this, please cite the original thesis:**
-Source code for my master thesis: "Full Nonlinear System Identification for a Vertical-Takeoff-and-Landing Unmanned Aerial Vehicle".
-The thesis can be found in the file *full_nonlinear_system_identification_for_a_vtol_uav.pdf*.
+> B. P. Graesdal, “Full Nonlinear System Identification for a Vertical-Takeoff-and-Landing Unmanned Aerial Vehicle,” Master thesis, NTNU, 2021.
+Available: https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/2981320

 **If you are looking for the Babyshark 260 VTOL UAV model, it is implemented here**: [Dynamic Model of the Foxtech Babyshark 260 VTOL UAV](https://github.com/bernhardpg/babyshark_vtol_model)